 Your safety and care are top priority and your healthcare team will monitor you daily at the Authorized Treatment Center for at least 7 days after receiving YESCARTA.
 The healthcare team at the Authorized Treatment Center is thoroughly trained to help manage and treat any complications that may occur.

 You should plan to stay close to your Authorized Treatment Center for at least 4 weeks after receiving YESCARTA.
-Kite Konnect® can provide information about resources that may be available to make this stay easier.
+Kite Konnect® can provide information about potential options for transportation and housing assistance.